fossasia/open-event-droidgen/README.md

 ### Components

-* **[index.html](https://github.com/fossasia/open-event-android/blob/master/apk-generator/index.html)** A html file which can server as the landing page for your server.
+* **[index.html](https://github.com/fossasia/open-event-android/blob/master/apk-generator/index.html)** A HTML file which can server as the landing page for your server.
-* **[runPy.php](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/runPy.php)** A php script that will launch python script by taking input from index.html.
+* **[runPy.php](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/runPy.php)** A PHP script that will launch python script by taking input from index.html.
-* **[appgenserver.py](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/appgenserver.py)** A python script containg commands to compile and generate the app
+* **[appgenserver.py](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/appgenserver.py)** A Python script containg commands to compile and generate the app
 * **[clone.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/clone.sh)** A bash script used for cloning the source code for android app onto the server.
 * **[buildApk.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/buildApk.sh)** A bash script used for initiating the app's build and signing it once the app has been generated.
 * **[email.sh](https://github.com/fossasia/open-event-android/blob/master/apk-generator/scripts/email.sh)** A bash script used to send the email containing the generated app as an attachment.
-* **[upload.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/upload.php)** A php script that will upload the json zip that is chosed by the user.
+* **[upload.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/upload.php)** A PHP script that will upload the json zip that is chosed by the user.
 * **[uploadhelper.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/uploadHelper.php)** Takes in the timestamp of user as input and moves the uploaded script to a unique location for each user.
-* **[api.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/api/api.php)** A php script that serves as an API and handles incoming requests to the server.
+* **[api.php](https://github.com/fossasia/open-event-android/blob/development/apk-generator/api/api.php)** A PHP script that serves as an API and handles incoming requests to the server.
 * **[copyapk.sh](https://github.com/fossasia/open-event-android/blob/development/apk-generator/scripts/copyApk.sh)** A bash script that will copy the generated and signed apk to the release folder in `public-html` of the server.

 ### Screenshots of the app generator web page